BurnzZ/scrapy-loader-upkeep/examples/README.rst

-Contains examples of using the `scrapy-loader-upkeep` package inside Scrapy.
+Contains examples of using the ``scrapy-loader-upkeep`` package inside Scrapy.

 Simple Example
 ~~~~~~~~~~~~~~

 .. code-block:: bash

-   scrapy crawl quotestoscrape_simple
+   $ scrapy crawl quotestoscrape_simple

 This should output in the stats:

 .. code-block:: python

    2019-06-16 14:32:32 [scrapy.statscollectors] INFO: Dumping Scrapy stats:
    {...
     'parser/QuotesItemLoader/author/0': 10,